St Augustine's Parish Church News

 Humour

-Give me a sense of humor, Lord, Give me the grace
+Give me a sense of humour, Lord, Give me the

 To get some humour out of life, And pass it on to other folk.

-the service, his cousin asked him, “How many women can
+After the service, his cousin asked him, “How many women

 at once.
 His cousin was amazed that he had an answer so quickly.

-boy said.
-“All you have to do is add it up, like the minister
+little boy said.
+“All you have to do is add it up, like

 Deliver us